Dorian Williams (American football)

 Dorian Williams (born June 28, 2001) is an American professional football linebacker for the Buffalo Bills of the National Football League (NFL).
 He played college football for the Tulane Green Wave.

 Early life

 Williams attended Indian Land High School in Indian Land, South Carolina.
 He committed to Tulane University to play college football.

 College career

 Williams played at Tulane from 2019 to 2022.
 As a senior, he had 132 tackles, five sacks and two interceptions.
 For his career, he had 316 tackles, 9.5 sacks and two interceptions.
 He was named the defensive MVP of the 2023 Cotton Bowl Classic (January) after recording 17 tackles.

 Professional career

 Williams was selected by the Buffalo Bills in the third round, 91st overall, of the 2023 NFL draft.

 Following a rookie season in which he was primarily a backup, Williams was thrust into the starting lineup following a preseason injury to Matt Milano leading up to the 2024 season.
+Williams started 11 of 17 games he played in that season, accruing a team-leading 117 total tackles, including 5 for a loss, as well as 1 forced fumble and three fumble recoveries.
+Following Milano's return, Williams continued to be used heavily in three linebacker formations against the run despite Buffalo traditionally utilizing a nickel defense under head coach Sean McDermott.